09 June 2014

 Inquisition

-Vít Olmer was born in Prague, Protectorate Bohemia and Moravia (now Czech Republic), in 1942.
+Vít Olmer was born in Prague, Protectorate Bohemia and Moravia (now the Czech Republic), in 1942.
+His mother died when he was eight years old, and he lived with his father in Prague during his studies.

-In 1964 Olmer graduated from the Academy of Performing Arts.
-The following years, he appeared in such films as the war drama At' zije Republika/Long Live the Republic (Karel Kachyna, 1965), and the comic mystery Fantom Morrisvillu/ The Phantom of Morrisville (Borivoj Zeman, 1966) with Kveta Fialová.
+In 1964, Olmer graduated from the Academy of Performing Arts.
+In the following years, he appeared in such films as the war drama At' zije Republika / Long Live the Republic (Karel Kachyna, 1965), and the comic mystery Fantom Morrisvillu / The Phantom of Morrisville (Borivoj Zeman, 1966) with Kveta Fialová.

 Vit Olmer, Raka Dulikova